France–Thailand relations: French-Thai War (1940–1941)

 Shortly before World War II, the French government agreed to border negotiations with Thailand which were expected to make minor changes in Thailand's favour.
 However, France soon fell to Hitler's forces, and the negotiations never took place.
 Thailand then took advantage of French weaknesses to reclaim its lost territories in French Indo-China, resulting in the French-Thai War between October 1940 and 9 May 1941.
 Thai military forces did well on the ground and in the air to defeat the French and regain its territory, but Thai objectives in the war were limited.
-In January, however, Vichy French naval forces achieved a tactical victory over Thai naval forces in the Battle of Koh Chang without much loses on both sides.
+In January, however, Vichy French naval forces achieved a tactical victory over Thai naval forces in the Battle of Koh Chang without much losses on both sides.
 The war ended in May with the help of the Japanese, allied with Nazi Germany, who coerced the French to relinquish their hold on the disputed border territories.

 To commemorate the victory, Thailand erected the Victory Monument.
 Thailand invited Japan and Germany to join the celebration.
 Japan sent Shōjirō Iida, and the German Foreign Ministry sent Robert Eyssen, to join the celebration.

 After the war, in October 1946, northwestern Cambodia and the two Lao enclaves on the Thai side of the Mekong River were returned to French sovereignty after the French provisional government threatened to veto Thailand's membership in the United Nations.

+Laotian and Cambodian Civil War

+In the 1970s, Thailand conducted a secret intervention in Laos, deploying approximately 23,000 Thai troops to support the Royal Lao Army in the civil war against the Communist Pathet Lao, as Thailand's relationship with Angkar and the Khmer Rouge, who were engaged in conflict with the government of the Kingdom of Cambodia (later the Khmer Republic), shifted over time.
+Initially, as the Khmer Rouge gained power, there were attempts at establishing diplomatic relations between Thailand and Democratic Kampuchea.
+In 1975, the Khmer Rouge forces entered the capital, Phnom Penh on 17 April, ending five years of civil war.
+While Pathet Lao forces consolidated their control over Laos, with the Vientiane government falling in December.
+The National Congress of People's Representatives abolished the Laotian kingdom and established the Lao People's Democratic Republic.
+As the constitution in Cambodia was adopted, and the state was officially named Democratic Kampuchea under Angkar's government on 5 January 1976.